koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 I guess that you already know `react-native`, `react-test-renderer`.
-There are more renderers that are for various environments.
+There are more renderers for various environments.

 So I'd like to introduce these renderers briefly.
 -->